Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-transitions.md

 This transition is used by a host user to claim the accumulated rent from a listing that they own.

-The `_sender` wallet address is checked to ensure it is not the host of the listing.
+The `_sender` wallet address is checked to ensure it is indeed the host of the listing.

 The [`claim_rent_by_id`](dev-rentonzilliqa-procedures#claim_rent_by_id) procedure is used to claim the rent.